From the Field

 Ukraine crisis: Facts, FAQs, and how to help

 The intensification of the war in Ukraine since February 24, 2022, has deeply affected a generation of the country’s population: its children.
 Many have lost family members and loved ones, been injured, or faced drastic disruptions to their lives.
 Forced to leave their homes and communities, unable to attend school, and living in unsafe environments, children continue to experience challenges no one should have to face.
-Their needs are expected to become even more pressing with the continuation of harsh conditions.
+Their needs are expected to become even more pressing with the continuation of harsh conditions, as over 2,400 children have been killed or injured since the escalation, averaging 16 child causalities per week.

 Ukraine crisis: Facts, FAQs, and how to help